 5 Days in Turks and Caicos: A Beach Lover's Journal (With Sticker Shock)

-The bank account was not prepared.
+The bank account will not be prepared.

 Day 1: Arrival and Grace Bay